-An introductory course on the study of public policy & leadership.
-It explains the basis, development and importance to public health, rules and regulations formulation and its impact on organisation and community.
-The student will experience the role of advocacy (persuasion) which is used to convince policy makers (governments) on its adoption.
+The professional internship is design for the candidates to experience and practice what was taught during the core courses.
+It is the basis for the understanding of the development and importance to public health, rules and regulations formulation and its impact on organisation and community.
+The candidate will experience the role of advocacy (persuasion) which is used to convince policy makers (governments) on its adoption.
 Practicing good leadership and management of public health system.